clovermini/Skea_topo/README.md

 </div>

 ## Citation
-If you find YOLO-World is useful in your research or applications, please consider giving us a star 🌟 and citing it.
+If you find our work is useful in your research or applications, please consider giving us a star 🌟 and citing it.

     @misc{liu2024enhancing,
       title={Enhancing Boundary Segmentation for Topological Accuracy with Skeleton-based Methods},